slick/slick/slick/src/sphinx/database.rst

 is set.
 You may also define a custom environment variable with standard Typesafe Config syntax, such as ``${?MYSQL_DATABASE_URL}``.

-Or you may pass a :javaapi:`DatabaseUrlDataSource <slick/jdbc/DatabaseUrlDataSource>` object to :api:`forDataSource <slick.jdbc.JdbcBackend$DatabaseFactoryDef@forDataSource(DataSource,AsyncExecutor,Boolean):DatabaseDef>`.
+Or you may pass a :api:`DatabaseUrlDataSource <slick/jdbc/DatabaseUrlDataSource>` object to :api:`forDataSource <slick.jdbc.JdbcBackend$DatabaseFactoryDef@forDataSource(DataSource,AsyncExecutor):DatabaseDef>`.

 .. includecode:: code/Connection.scala#forDatabaseURL